About the program

 Research on PLTL at Washington University has contributed to a growing body of scholarship demonstrating its effectiveness in improving student learning.
 Insights drawn from this research inform the ongoing improvement of PLTL programs here and around the country.

-For more information about PLTL, visit https://circle.wustl.edu/collaborations/peer-led-team-learning/philosophy/
+For more information about the motivation behind PLTL, visit https://circle.wustl.edu/projects/peer-led-team-learning/philosophy/

 Calculus I, II, and III